kvalle/diy-lang/README.md

 - A handful of datatypes (integers, booleans and symbols)
 - First order functions with lexical scoping
+- That nice homemade quality feeling

 We will not have:

-- Quoting or quasiquoting
+- A proper type system
 - Error handling
-- Proper types (or the ability to define new types from within the language)
-- Macros
+- Good performance
-- much, much, more
+- And much more

 ### Setup